Best daily deals

 • Sennheiser IE 100 PRO Wireless ($149 at Amazon): Want a pair of earbuds that can go from wired to wireless in just a few seconds?
 Well, then check out the IE 100 PRO Wireless.
 With this, Sennheiser even includes its Bluetooth neckband adapter and MMCX earbuds.

 • Sennheiser IE 300 ($281 at Amazon): These wired earbuds will please audiophiles with their 7mm Extra Wide Band Transducers.
-Its sound profile is similar to the Sennheiser MOMENTUM True Wireless 2 earbuds, but it has ear hooks and an easily replaceable cable.
-By no means cheap, but it’s still nice.
+Their sound profile is similar to the Sennheiser MOMENTUM True Wireless 2 earbuds, but they have ear hooks and an easily replaceable cable.
+They’re by no means cheap, but they’re still nice.

 • Sennheiser IE 900 ($1199 at Amazon): If you want the cream of the crop when it comes to enthusiast IEMs, the Sennheiser IE 900 are the headphones to beat.
 It’s certainly a premium pick with the high price, but if you have extra cash to spend, these will never become obsolete.